zunzer/music_driven_kinematics_in_humanoid_robots/README.md

 ![grafik](https://user-images.githubusercontent.com/64356366/125799531-ad9644c2-0b90-4fac-a492-2a2e91c87582.png)
 Visualization  of the interfaces between the certain components.

-To edit the chart: import the flowchart.drawio file on https://app.diagrams.net/, change it, export it as png and don't forget to save changes and reupload the updated .drawio file to github.

 The final implementation with threading, to allow executing keyframes while waiting for an end, looks like this:

 ![grafik](https://user-images.githubusercontent.com/64356366/125600387-2b986d20-2f8e-43a0-822c-aee43dbde325.png)